umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 The Latest Form Feed Widget, is a tool that allows you to bring a thumbnail of a newsfeed to the page of your desire.
 Keep in mind that you will need an article or a gallery to link to in order for this widget to work as intended.

-The Widget Allows you to set up a few things as mentioned below:
+The widget allows you to set up a few things as mentioned below:

 - Pre Header, this is the text above the Heading.
 - Heading, this is the headline.